swesterfeld/liquidsfz/README.md

 Currently, liquidsfz will initialize the fluidsynth jack driver.
 If you connect the jack midi input using a patchbay, you can send midi events to liquidsfz to test the sfz loader.

+## LICENSE

+The code is licensed under the LGPL 2.1 or later.